ennis21/SalaryCalculator/README.md

 # SalaryCalculator
-This application will allow the user to caclulate their adjusted income after taxes based on the latest  tax bracket.
+This application will allow the user to caclulate their adjusted income after taxes based on the 2019-2020 tax bracket.